 The department has broad research strengths, but with particular emphasis in four areas: 1) chromatin biochemistry, DNA processes including replication, repair, recombination, remodeling and transcription; 2) cell signaling and cell cycle control, trafficking and retroviruses; 3) enzymology, protein biochemistry and biophysics and, 4) proteomic, structural and computational biology.

-Our PIs collaborate across multiple disciplines: Cardiovascular Biology, Cell Signaling, Drug Discovery, Genomics, Molecular Biology, Structural Biology, Cancer Biology, Computational Biology, Drug Delivery, Genetics, Nanomedicine, Pathology, Physiology, Systems Biology, Chemical Biology, Plant Biology, Toxicology, Bioinformatics, Nanomedicine, X-ray Crystallography, Biomolecular NMR, Pharmacology Virology, Molecular Dynamics, enzyme kinetics, Microscopy, translational medicine, and more.
+Cardiovascular Biology, Drug Discovery, Genomics, Molecular Biology, Structural Biology, Cancer Biology, Drug Delivery, Genetics, Nanomedicine, Pathology, Physiology, Systems Biology, Chemical Biology, Plant Biology, Toxicology, Bioinformatics, Nanomedicine, X-ray Crystallography, Biomolecular NMR, Pharmacology, Virology, Molecular Dynamics, enzyme kinetics, Microscopy, translational medicine, and more.